-Go back to MipsIt, modify your program to insert some distinct values in t1 and t2 (for example by adding new instructions lui ... before the add instruction), rebuild the project and execute the program MipsPipe2000 by single stepping through each pipeline stage.
-(Reseting the simulator is done by restarting MipsPipe2000.)
+Go back to MipsIt and modify the assembly code to populate t1 and t2 with some distinct values (for example by adding lui ... instructions before the add instruction).
+Rebuild the project and load the program into mipspipe2000, and try to single-step through it, and observe what happens in each stage as the instructions flow down the pipe.